-At 1st April 2013 there were 14 members of the Committee of Management.
-One member resigned due to ill health in May 2013.
-At the September 2013 AGM two Committee members retired at the end of three year terms.
-One new member was elected taking the membership of the Committee of Management to 12.
-Two further members later resigned for personal, work related, reasons.
-At 31st March 2014 there were 10 members of the Committee.
+At 1st April 2014 there were 10 members of the Committee of Management.
+One new member was elected at the AGM in September 2014, taking the membership of the Committee of Management to 11.
+Our Chairperson, Stuart Thomson, died suddenly in March 2015.
+At 31st March 2015 there were 10 members of the Committee.